-Ask the Chairman - Concerns with Legacy Project Firewood
+Ask the Chairman - Concerns with Legacy Project Wood

-What do we do about bringing firewood for our Centennial Crates into the state?
+What do we do about bringing wood for our Centennial Crates into the state?

 Thank you for passing this concern along.
 Keeping any invasive species out of Michigan and the campus of Michigan State University is the shared goal of all!